johnnym5/Bioscope/Readme.md

-## Project files for Movie Rental System
+# Project files for Movie Rental System - BioScope
 ![Bioscope](/static/img/logo_stroke2.png?raw=true "Optional Title")

 This repository contains all the required files for the system.
 Make sure you do a pull request each time to make sure you have the updated contents of the system.